Mathématique: Chapter 86

 Rush nudged the man’s tea a little closer.
 “You’ve a proposal, I assume?”
 He directed the question at Young.

 “Yeah,” Young replied.
-“You guys use one bed.
+“The pair of you use one bed.
 Sequentially.
 If you sleep nowhere but the bed, you’ll know if the other person’s in it.”

 “A mutex,” Rush said, considering.